JasvinderSingh-Jassi/Change_Project/README.md

 Waits

 # Report
-Protractor-beautiful-reporter is used to create test reports.
+Protractor-beautiful-reporter is used to create test reports for web applications.